-Bilateral papilledema is common; a few patients have unilateral or no papilledema.
+Bilateral papilledema Papilledema Papilledema is swelling of the optic disk due to increased intracranial pressure.
+Optic disk swelling resulting from causes that do not involve increased intracranial pressure (eg, malignant... read more is common; a few patients have unilateral or no papilledema.
 In some asymptomatic patients, papilledema is discovered during routine ophthalmoscopic examination.
-Neurologic examination may detect partial 6th cranial nerve palsy but is otherwise unremarkable.
+Neurologic examination may detect partial 6th cranial nerve palsy Sixth Cranial (Abducens) Nerve Palsy Sixth cranial nerve palsy affects the lateral rectus muscle, impairing eye abduction.
+The eye may be slightly adducted when the patient looks straight ahead.
+The palsy may be secondary to nerve... read more but is otherwise unremarkable.

 If clinical findings suggest idiopathic intracranial hypertension, clinicians should check visual fields and optic fundi, even in patients with no visual symptoms.

-Diagnosis is suspected clinically and established by brain imaging (preferably MRI with magnetic resonance venography) that has normal results (except for venous transverse), followed by lumbar puncture with CSF testing that indicates elevated opening pressure and normal CSF composition.
+Diagnosis of idiopathic intracranial hypertension is suspected clinically and established by brain imaging (preferably MRI with magnetic resonance venography) that has normal results (except for narrowing of the venous transverse sinus).
+If not contraindicated, lumbar puncture with cerebrospinal fluid (CSF) testing is then done.
+Elevated opening pressure and normal CSF composition suggests idiopathic intracranial hypertension.

-Use of certain drugs and certain disorders can produce a clinical picture resembling idiopathic intracranial hypertension (see Table: Conditions Associated With Papilledema and Resembling Idiopathic Intracranial Hypertension ).
+Use of certain medications and certain disorders can produce a clinical picture resembling idiopathic intracranial hypertension and should be excluded (see table Conditions Associated With Papilledema and Resembling Idiopathic Intracranial Hypertension Conditions Associated With Papilledema and Resembling Idiopathic Intracranial Hypertension ).

 Frequent ophthalmologic assessment (including quantitative visual fields) is required to monitor response to treatment; testing visual acuity is not sensitive enough to warn of impending vision loss.

-Consider idiopathic intracranial hypertension if patients, particularly overweight women, have a daily generalized headache with or without visual symptoms; check visual fields and optic fundi.
+Consider idiopathic intracranial hypertension if patients, particularly women with excess body weight, have a daily generalized headache with or without visual symptoms; check visual fields and optic fundi.

-Diagnose based on results of brain imaging (preferably MRI with venography) and, if not contraindicated, lumbar puncture.
+Diagnose based on results of brain imaging (preferably MRI with venography) and, if not contraindicated, lumbar puncture; consider chronic meningitis.

 Do frequent ophthalmologic assessments (including quantitative visual fields) to monitor response to treatment.